drnsmith/drnsmith.github.io/content/projects/Project3/Project3.md

 Building a robust ETL process is the backbone of any data warehouse project.
 For 'OfficeProducts', this ETL process helped convert disparate data sources into a cohesive, analysable format, ultimately delivering insights that could drive better business strategies.
 By understanding the challenges and solutions involved in ETL, we can better appreciate the importance of well-integrated, high-quality data for any data-driven organisation.

-# PART 3.
+# Part 3.
 Designing the Snowflake Schema for Efficient Data Analysis

 In the world of data warehousing, choosing the right schema is a pivotal decision that determines the efficiency of the entire project.
 For 'OfficeProducts', we opted for a **Snowflake Schema** to create a streamlined and high-performing data warehouse.
 This schema design allowed us to effectively reduce redundancy, maintain data integrity, and improve overall query performance, making it ideal for deep analysis of sales and product performance data.